Gmugra/net.cactusthorn.initializer/README.md

 when even multi-value properties are stored in one line.
 And then data is using to intitialize classes with complex types without any effort from the developer.

-# Very simple example
+## Very simple example
-Let say we have the class, which whant to be able to initilize :
+Let say we have the class:
 ```java
 import java.math.BigInteger;
 import java.util.Arrays;